kittyg80/kittyg80/README.md

 - 📈 I am an analyst with over 15 years’ experience in generating insights and intelligence across the healthcare industry.
 - 💚 I love data and I also have a passion for digital health.
 - 🏆 I recently completed a Data Analytics Career Accelerator with the London School of Economics.
 - 🏉 Fun fact: I moved from London to New Zealand in August 2023 with my family.
+- 📫 How to find me: https://www.linkedin.com/in/kathryngleeson/

 **Technical skills**